35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 Dec 2007	The strategic director of regeneration and neighbourhoods formally declared Phase 1a surplus to requirements.

-Jan 2008	         The strategic director for major projects approves formal agreement with L&Q for the development of Phase 1a, for provision of 260 units of housing and the Aylesbury Resource Centre (ARC) 28 Jan 2008.
+Jan 2008	         The strategic director for major projects approves formal agreement with L&Q housing association for the development of Phase 1a, for provision of 260 units of housing and the Aylesbury Resource Centre (ARC).
 The land is to be sold on a 130 year lease for an undisclosed amount.
-The affordable housing ‘will reflect the generous space standards of the existing estate’.
+The affordable housing *‘will reflect the generous space standards of the existing estate’*.

  June 2008	Major Projects Board recommends to Assembly an application to the SoS (DCLG) for consent to the transfer of housing land and for its disposal because the undisclosed proposed receipt from L&Q is less than open market value.
 L&Q to add an undisclosed ‘added value’ contribution for ‘social infrastructure’ (eg employment) and will meet higher than minimum design, build and space standards.
 The undisclosed cost of building the ARC to be funded from the Health and social care department’s allocation in the Council’s capital programme.
 The cost of acquiring residential and commercial leaseholds (twelve and six respectively - planning report 07-CO-0046) will be met by the capital programme.
 No provision for meeting costs from HRA or General Fund costs.
 Social rent tenancies will ‘be a minimum of the council’s existing tenancy conditions’, with the right to acquire.